• Automotive E/E

 • Is low-cost to build

-Despite all of the upside to the CAN bus, it does have its limitations, especially as demands on it grow.
-The number of devices needed to connect to a single CAN bus is constantly increasing and with its low data-transmission rate of 5 Mb/s (CAN-FD) or 1 Mb/s (CAN), each new device decreases performance significantly.
+Despite all of its upside, the CAN bus has significant limitations as communication demands continue to grow.
+The number of devices for each CAN bus is constantly increasing and with its low data-transmission rate of 5 Mb/s (CAN-FD) or 1 Mb/s (CAN), each new device significantly decreases its performance.

-As a first step towards addressing the new demands for software-defined vehicles, car manufacturers have simply added more and more CAN buses to the cars.
-While this can work by adding significant amounts of wiring and complex gateways, it isn’t a scalable nor cost-effective approach, and it leaves connected cars more vulnerable to threats and cybersecurity attacks.
+As a first step towards addressing the new demands for software-defined vehicles, car manufacturers have continuously added additional CAN buses to the car’s infrastructure.
+While this has worked until now, it isn’t a scalable or cost-effective approach as it requires adding significant amounts of wiring and complex gateways.
+It also leaves connected cars more vulnerable to cybersecurity attacks.

 ...But Ethernet Provides a Stronger Backbone

-When comparing CAN vs. automotive Ethernet, automakers will find that Ethernet offers a strong solution to the problems raised by the traditional CAN bus architecture.
-Cars need a high-performance backbone that can support the increased communication from all the new software that allows for the driver-centric experience.
-Trends are showing carmakers moving away from the more traditional complex wiring to a Zonal Architecture that relies on Ethernet to run smoothly and securely.
+Compared to CAN, Ethernet offers a strong solution to the problems raised by the traditional CAN bus architecture.
+SDVs need a high-performance backbone that can support the increased communication from the new software creating the driver-centric experience.
+Trends are showing carmakers moving away from more traditional complex wiring to a Zonal Architecture that relies on Ethernet to run smoothly and securely.

 • Supports significantly higher throughput rates (up to 10Gbps and working on more), allowing to aggregate multiple CAN buses into a single Ethernet link.
-This results in smaller wiring harnesses than CAN.
-This means lower installation and maintenance costs.
+This results in smaller wiring harnesses than CAN, meaning lower installation and maintenance costs.

 • Advanced security features and transport layer services